Queen Elizabeth spent a huge amount of time meeting people. After 70 years of service, how on earth did she remember their names?

 Editor's note: Queen Elizabeth II, Britain's longest-serving monarch passed away on Sept 8, 2022, aged 96.
 Now, BHT takes a look back at some of the most popular stories which arose during her 70-year reign.

 Could you remember the names and faces of up to 75 people that you need to meet in one day?
 Probably not, but Queen Elizabeth had a tactic that ensures she avoided any blunders.

 As we know, twice a year the Queen met with members of the public who are in line to receive recognition for their service to the United Kingdom, in a variety of fields and industries.

 These ceremonies were often long affairs, with Queen Elizabeth addressing each recipient individually, and saying a few words to them.
 Hard work for the Queen!

-What is the Queen's trick?
+What was the Queen's trick?

-Julia Donaldson authored well-known children's book The Gruffalo.
-In recognition of this, she was awarded a CBE and picked up on the very subtle trick that the Queen was used to remember the names and achievements of everyone she meets.
+Julia Donaldson authored the well-known children's book The Gruffalo.
+In recognition of this, she was awarded a CBE and picked up on the very subtle trick that the Queen used to remember the names and achievements of everyone she meets.

-She had this to say
+She had this to say:

 'I was told the Queen goes through the potted biographies with a yellow marker and just two words get highlighted.
 So when you get called up, the equerry shows her the words.
 I did my little curtsy and she said ''Oh, so you're a writer, you're very popular''...
 I went off thinking ''writer/popular.. those must have been my two words''.'

 * Originally published in Sept 2019.
+Updated in 2023.